 #9 Use network security measures

 Implementing technological solutions can significantly enhance SMB cybersecurity networks.
-A robust firewall, antivirus software, intrusion detection systems, and virtual private networks (VPNs) are a good starting point to tighten security around your network perimeter.
+A robust firewall, antivirus software, intrusion detection systems, virtual private networks (VPNs), and enterprise IAM solutions are a good starting point to tighten security around your network perimeter.

 The network is the main channel for data exchanges and communication, so its security is critical for business continuity.
 A firewall provides a barrier between your internal network and the internet, while intrusion detection systems can alert you to potential cyber threats.
 A Virtual Private Network (VPN) encrypts internet connections, ensuring data privacy and protecting against unauthorized access.
 Meanwhile, antivirus software is a good all-rounder that helps to deflect simple network threats.